shaun-uni/stockscraper/README.md

-# Web Scraping Stock Indicator Data to create a Stock Screener in a csv
+# Web Scraping Stock Indicator Data to a csv file

 ## A python file that uses the Selenium library to webscrape data from a free stock screener online [StockAnalysis.com](https://stockanalysis.com/stocks/screener/)